WebAssembly/module-linking/proposals/module-linking/Binary.md

 **Validation**

-* The type index `m` must point to a module type.
+* The module index `m` must be in bounds.
 * Indices of items referred to by `exportdesc` are all in-bounds.
 Can only refer to imports/previous aliases, since only those sections can precede.
 * The `e*` list is validated against the module type's declared list of [imports pairwise and in-order](Explainer.md#module-imports-and-nested-instances).
-  The type of each item must be a supertype of the expected type listed in the module's type.
+  The type of each item must be a subtype of the expected type listed in the module's type.

 **Execution notes**